shivaraj-bh/TapVerse/README.md

 ***[done]*** 6) Add log out button in the main menu and also add a user name in top right corner or somewhere<br>
 7) Check if you change the VR part of the game and generate the bundle will the edit be shown in the app without using ./setup-ide.sh android command (cause this command will fuck up the entire android build at this point)<br>
 8) Clean the code (remove unnecessary styles that you declared etc.) and add leaderboard
+9) take part in code gladiator and also don't forget about infytq